syncfusion-content/javascript-docs/js/api/ejRadioButton.md

-Specify the idprefix value to be added before the current id of the RadioButton.
+Specify the idPrefix value to be added before the current id of the RadioButton.

 #### Default Value